 Orthotics for Flatfoot Deformity (Pes Planus)

-Flat feet or pes planus is a very common condition associated with medial arch collapse.
+Flat feet or pes planus is a very common condition associated with a loss or lack of medial arch .
 The symptoms of flat feet include:

 - Physical signs of medial arch collapse